HypothesisWorks/hypothesis/README.rst

 Fundamentally it knows how to do two things with types:

-    1. Generate them
+    1. Produce them
-    2. Minimize them
+    2. Simplify them

-The API for generation is that you give it a generator specification and a size parameter and it generates values of "about that size", for some completely unspecified interpretation of that meaning (each type is permitted to interpret it differently).

-Mininimizing takes a value and returns an iterator over "minimized forms of that value".
-Again for some completely unspecified and fuzzy meaning.

-Falsification feeds various size parameters into the generation until it finds a counter example it likes, then minimizes that counter-example in a depth first manner to produce its end results.
+The relevant operations are defined in hypothesis.produce and hypothesis.simplify

+A producer is a function, Producers x int -> value, while a simplifier is a function Simplifiers x value -> generator(value).

+The idea is that the Producers and Simplifiers objects are "context objects" that know how to map types to things which produce or simplify them.
+Passing these around allows you to configure your production and simplification of types in a fairly fine grained way.

+The specific behaviour requirements are deliberately vague and poorly defined.
+Approximately:

+    * Producers should produce values which are "of about this level of complexity".
+What that actually means is completely implementation defined.
+Additionally, it should ideally be possible to produce any value at any size.
+All that should change is the expected complexity.
+    * Simplifiers should produce a generator with a finite number of elements, each of which is simpler than the starting element in some completely implementation defined sense.

 WARNING: This software should be considered super pre alpha.
-It probably works pretty well, maybe, perhaps, but the API has had almost zero design gone into it and is likely to change radically once I actually start thinking about what it should look like.
+It probably works pretty well, maybe, perhaps, but the API is still heavily under flux and the internals are liable to change significantly.
+I'd estimate you currently have about an 80% chance of hitting a bug or other rough edge if you were to try and use it in anger.